arbhardwaj98/Robomuse-4.0/README.md

 1) Simulation of the robot in Gazebo Physics Simulator.

-2) Computer vision algorithms to detect predefined object in the environment using SIFT feature matching based object detection.
+2) Computer vision algorithms to detect predefined object in the environment using SIFT feature matching based object recognition.

 3) Inverse Kinematics solvers to establish the cartesian control of the 5-DOF manipulator.